ekam-g/CacheStore/README.md

 USE RUST NIGHTLY!!!!!!!

-use ` instead of / to navgate directories.
+use ` instead of / to navigate directories.

 This request will add data at ${your_database_folder}/test/worked data.txt.
 The data.txt will have "this is going very well" stored.